AYTU BIOSCIENCE, INC. (OTCMKTS:AYTU) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01 Regulation FD Disclosure

-On April 17, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that export and delivery of the Company’s incoming COVID-19 rapid tests remains on track as previously announced.
+On April 20, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that it has signed an exclusive worldwide license from Cedars-Sinai to develop and commercialize the Healight Platform Technology (“Healight”).
+This medical device technology platform, discovered and developed by scientists at Cedars-Sinai, is being studied as a potential first-in-class treatment for coronavirus and other respiratory infections.

-Additionally, the Company is in late-stage negotiations to secure rights to distribute a second COVID-19 IgG/IgM rapid test, which is approved by China’s National Medical Products Administration (NMPA).
+The company believes the Healight Platform Technology has the potential to positively impact outcomes for critically ill patients infected with coronavirus and other respiratory infections.
+The company licensed exclusive worldwide rights to the technology from Cedars-Sinai for all endotracheal and nasopharyngeal indications.
+Patents have been filed by Cedars-Sinai Department of Technology Transfer, and Aytu BioScience will manage all aspects of intellectual property prosecution and filing globally.
+Aytu BioScience expects to partner the product outside the U.S.

 Forward-Looking Statement